vrunm/QA_squad_test/README.md

 # QA_squad_test
 Question Answering on the Squad Dataset

--SQuAD belongs to a subdivision of QA known as extractive question answering, often also referred to as reading comprehension.
+•SQuAD belongs to a subdivision of QA known as extractive question answering, often also referred to as reading comprehension.
 Its data is formed from triples of question, passage and answer.
-When an extractive QA system is presented a question and a passage, it is tasked with returning the string span from the passage which answers the question
+When an extractive QA system is presented a question and a passage, it is tasked with returning the string span from the passage which answers the question.
+The Squad creaters proposed this dataset as a means for networks to actually understand the text they were being interrogated about rather than simply being extractive papers.
+•The base BERT model has 12 transformer encoder layers that terminate in an interchangeable final layer which can be finetuned to the specific task.
+We chose this network as our baseline because of its use of contextual embeddings and global attention and because of the speed advantage derived from an RNN free architecture

+•The base BERT network, the baseline for this project, is built with 12 Transformer encoder blocks.
+These encoder blocks contain multi-head attention and a feed forward network.
+Each head of the multi-head attention attends to the concatenation of the context and query input and thus forms a global attention output.
+The output of each Transformer encoder is fed in to the next layer, creating an attention hierarchy.

 ## Data:
 **Squad Dataset**: